People's Republic of Bulgaria: Economy

 Despite relative stability, the economy shared the same drawbacks of other countries from Eastern Europe – it traded almost entirely with the Soviet Union (more than 60%) and planners could not take into account whether there were markets for the goods produced.
 This resulted in surpluses of certain products, while other commodities were in deficit.

 The other main trade partners were East Germany and Czechoslovakia, while countries such as Mongolia and various African countries were also large-scale importers of Bulgarian goods.
 The country enjoyed good trade relations with various non-Communist countries, most notably West Germany and Italy.
 In order to combat the low quality of many goods, a comprehensive State standard system was introduced in 1970, which included strict quality requirements for all sorts of products, machines and buildings.

-PRB had an average GDP per capita for an Eastern Bloc country.
-Average purchasing power was one of the lowest in the Eastern Bloc, mostly due to the larger availability of commodities than in other socialist countries.
-Workers employed abroad often received higher payments, thus could afford a wider range of goods to purchase.
+The People's Republic of Bulgaria (PRB) had an average GDP per capita for an Eastern Bloc country.
+Average purchasing power was one of the lowest in the Eastern Bloc, mostly due to the larger availability of commodities than in other socialist countries, real wages from 1949 to 1989 increased by 195%, real average monthly amount of a pension rose by 868% and real monthly pension for old age and length of service rose by 342% in the same period.
+Workers employed abroad often received higher payments, and could thus afford a wider range of goods to purchase.
 According to official figures, in 1988 100 out of 100 households had a television set, 95 out of 100 had a radio, 96 out of 100 had a refrigerator and 40 out of 100 had an automobile.

-Along the improvements on agriculture and the growth of productivity, the GDP per capita grew from $1.864 to $10.800 in 1989, peaking in 1984, when the GDP per capita was about $11.100.
+Along with the improvements in agriculture and the growth of productivity, the GDP per capita grew from $1.864 to $10.800 in 1989, peaking in 1984, when the GDP per capita was about $11.100.

 From the mid-1950s until the end of the 1970s the growth was constant, until the 1970s energy crisis hit the country.
 The crisis along with some structural problems, reduced the growth during the 1980s.

 Automotive industry

-Since 1965, Renault and Fiat chose Bulgaria to site their factories to make automobiles for sale in the Eastern Bloc partnership.
+After 1965, Renault and Fiat chose Bulgaria to site their factories to make automobiles for sale in the Eastern Bloc partnership.